csci-1301/csci-1301.github.io/lectures/030_datatypes_and_variables/readme.md

 #### Assignment Details

-- Assignment replaces the "old" value of the variable with a "new" one; it's how variables *vary*
+- Assignment replaces the "old" value of the variable with a "new" one; it is how variables *vary*
     - If you initialize a variable with `int myAge = 29;` and then write `myAge = 30;`, the variable `myAge` now store the value 30
 - You can assign a variable to another variable: just write a variable name on both sides of the `=` operator